 Rosa Rugosa Seeds

-Rosa rugosa (Rosa rugosa ‘rubra’) is also known as wild rose, rugosa rose, Japanese rose, and beach rose.
+Rosa rugosa (Rosa rugosa ‘Rubra’) is also known as wild rose, rugosa rose, Japanese rose, and beach rose.
 It is a very hardy plant and produces large orange-red rosehips.
-Rose hips are extremely nutritious fruit that can be used to make tea, jellies, and pies, etc. The fruits are very high in vitamin C.
+Rose hips are incredibly nutritious fruit that can be used to make tea, jellies, and pies, etc. The fruits are very high in vitamin C.

 How to Grow Rosa Rugosa

-A second method is to scarify the seeds (rub the seeds with sand paper), soak the seeds for 24-48 hours in cold water.
+A second method is to scarify the seeds (rub the seeds with sandpaper), soak the seeds for 24-48 hours in cold water.
 Some people use orange juice as it stimulates the seeds being digested.
-Afterwards, wash and dry off the seeds, and then place them in a airtight ziplock bag or container with moist peat moss or garden soil.
-Place the bag in the bottom of the fridge for 1-2 months and check regularly for germination.
+Afterwards, wash and dry off the seeds, and then place them in an airtight ziplock bag or container with moist peat moss or garden soil.
+Place the bag in the bottom of the fridge for 1-2 months and regularly check for germination.
 If any of the seeds germinate, plant them immediately.
 Any of the seeds that haven’t germinated can be planted in small pots.

 After the stratification of the seeds, place the seeds in small, growing pots filled with pre-watered soil.
 A mix of garden soil and peat moss works well.
 Plant the seeds 1 inch apart, cover with 1/4 inch of soil and place in a sunny location.
 Be sure to keep the soil moist and never let it dry out as it can kill the seeds.

-When the seedlings have at least 2 sets of leaves, they can be transplanted outside after the risk of frost has passed.
+When the seedlings have at least two sets of leaves, they can be transplanted outside after the risk of frost has passed.